Real-hackbard/ASCii-Creator/README.md

 ![ASCii Creator 1 0](https://github.com/user-attachments/assets/e5bf9bb3-7426-4563-a190-2b01ed53e82c)

+The image formats must be programmed separately and are compatible with the code.
+The basic format is bitmap.
-The following image formats are loaded:
+The following Image formats can be loaded:
 *.BMP; *.JPG; *.JPEG; *.GIF; *.PNG; *.EMF; *.WMF; *.ICO;

 The program uses all TTF font files installed on the system, but for a nice ASCII image, you should use the "Courier New" font set.